divinecuration/divinecuration.github.io/_posts/2020-05-02-fluid-phase.md

 _Fluid Phase_ is a film exploring the incidental qualities of scientific imagery.

-Footage taken from educational films on fluid dynamics is chopped, looped, processed, and spliced together.
-Their function as vehicles for a mathematical theory is nullified, foregrounding the aesthetic and structural qualities.
+The footage came from a load of educational [films](http://web.mit.edu/hml/ncfmf.html) made available by the US National Committee for Fluid Mechanics, which I then chopped, looped, processed, and spliced together.
+I wanted to nullify the rational content, decontextualising and foregrounding the aesthetic and structural qualities instead.

-Layered with pulsing sounds created from Tibetan singing bowls, the film is meditation on the human relationship to fluids and cycles.
-It points to an active dynamism belonging as much to the representations as to the phenomena themselves.
+Layered with pulsing sounds from singing bowls, the film is also a meditation on fluids and cycles.